Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Introduction

-To address this problem, we adopt a novel enumerative and counterexample-guided approach.
-We carefully enumerate the space of candidate programs using a lazy, on-the-fly approach.
-When (and only when) we encounter a candidate program, we use a state-of-the-art counterexample generator~\cite{cgen} to search for a counterexample.
+To address scalability issues, we adopt a novel grammar-guided, property-based testing-guided, and counterexample-guided approach.
+We carefully enumerate the space of candidate programs using a lazy, on-the-fly approach that avoids sending candidates to the verifier as much as possible.
+When (and only when) we encounter a candidate program that requires verification, we use state-of-the-art property-based testers~\cite{cgen,z3} to search for a counterexample.
 Our algorithm learns syntactic constraints on the candidate programs from each counterexample.
 These syntactic constraints are used to prune the candidate space.
 Our pruning technique is {\em prophylactic}: we make a best effort to avoid enumerating pruned candidates altogether, rather than iterating over them and then rejecting them.
-We evaluate our technique on 42 benchmarks with encouraging results.
+Our evaluation shows that our prototype tool \toolname can solve 59 out of 60 benchmarks, with each benchmark requiring no more than 2 mins.
+All 59 synthesized programs are proven correct, 39 of them fully automatically.